 And the question was: is the train coming on its own or is our generation pushing the train to the west by going and being captivated by these rich cultural traditions?
 Was it also a kind of reciprocal relationship where it gave meaning to the people from those cultures where the old traditions were increasingly ignored and undervalued?
 It is the irony of colonialism – they go and screw up a country and then their kids fall in love with its cultural treasures.

-At that time I was playing open tuning guitar, a kind of modal music and hanging out with some Black Afro –Cuban drummers at the university and they taught me to play a simple rhythm they would then solo over.
-Then a visiting friend of Leslie and Lee’s put a sarod in my hands and I made one sliding sound “brrrruuuum” and went “Oh my god, I just made that sound”.
+At that time I was playing open tuning guitar, a kind of modal music, and hanging out with some Black Afro – Cuban drummers at the university who taught me to play a simple rhythm they would then solo over.
+Then a visiting friend of Leslie and Lee’s put a sarod in my hands and I made one sliding sound “brrrruuuum” and went “Oh my god, I just made that sound.”
 That was it, that sound.
 That vibration hit a visceral nerve and I felt a calling I could not ignore.

 And so I came to California to study at the Ali Akbar College of Music.